Mike Fisher (ice hockey): Nashville Predators

 On February 10, 2011, Fisher was traded to the Nashville Predators in exchange for the Predators' 2011 first round draft pick (Stefan Noesen) and a conditional pick in 2012 (Jarrod Maidens).
 The condition was that should the Predators win a playoff series, the Senators would receive a third-round pick, and a second round pick if the Predators won two or more playoff series.
 The Predators won their first round playoff but ultimately lost their second round series, to the Vancouver Canucks, meaning the Senators received a third-round pick.
 According to Fisher, although there were many trade deals for him, Ottawa GM Bryan Murray and Ottawa owner Eugene Melnyk had chosen to accept Nashville's offer so that Fisher could be closer to his wife, country singer Carrie Underwood.

-Fisher played his first game with the Predators on February 12, 2011, and scored an assist in a 5–3 win over the Colorado Avalanche.
+Fisher played his first game with the Predators on February 12, 2011, and registered an assist in a 5–3 win over the Colorado Avalanche.
 He scored his first goal as a Predator five days later, on February 17, against the Vancouver Canucks.

 Fisher was the winner of the 2012 NHL Foundation Player Award, awarded to the NHL player who applies the core values of hockey – commitment, perseverance and teamwork – to enrich the lives of people in his community.

+On July 7, 2014, the Predators announced that Fisher had been injured during a training session and ruptured his Achilles tendon.
+This caused him to be out four-to-six months rehabbing the injury and missing the beginning of the season.
+Fisher finished the 2014–15 season with 19 goals and 39 points in 59 games.
 On June 26, 2015, just prior to becoming an unrestricted free agent on July 1, Fisher signed a two-year, $8.8 million contract extension with the Predators, paying $4.8 million in 2015–16 and $4 million in 2016–17.